0xPolygonID/docs/docs/issuer/refresh-service/customization.md

 For ultimate customization, consider implementing the refresh service from scratch to tailor it precisely to your specific needs.

-Implementing a refresh service from scratch can be useful when you have your own isuer node implementation or have special data processing logic, etc. Check out the [current implementation of the refresh service](/docs/issuer/refresh-service/overview#refresh-service-current-implementation) to create your own.
+Implementing a refresh service from scratch can be useful when you have your own issuer node implementation or have special data processing logic, etc. Check out the [current implementation of the refresh service](/docs/issuer/refresh-service/overview#refresh-service-current-implementation) to create your own.